fxg42/groovyschema/README.md

 ### uniqueItems

 Validates that all items are unique.
-Males a deep comparisons for collections and uses the "groovy truth" for simple types.
+Makes a deep comparison for collections and uses `==` for simple types.

 ## Multi-schema validations attributes (allOf, anyOf, oneOf, not)